VeryGoodOpenSource/very_good_cli/site/docs/templates/core.md

 ## Why Very Good Core?

-We liked the starter app provided by the `flutter create` command, but found ourselves making adjustments every time we started a project.
+We liked the [starter app][counter_app_link] provided by the `flutter create` command, but found ourselves making adjustments every time we started a project.
 To help streamline the process, we decided to create our own starter template with the core standards and best practices we use at [Very Good Ventures][vgv].
 Similar to the Flutter Starter app, Very Good Core contains a basic counter app with some additional features for a more robust app foundation.

 ## App Features ✨